YettiPowered/api-docs/README.md

 Any feature or functionality changes that would necessitate a break in API-compatibility will require a new version, which will result in the URI version being updated accordingly.
 When new API versions are released, older versions will be marked as `DEPRECATED`.

+## Languaging

+The APIs for multi-language sites work using the same URL scheme as the front-end, by prefixing the URI with the locale code.
+In the case of webservices, this goes *after* the API version number, e.g. `https://demo.secure.yetti.co.uk/2/fr/...`.

 # Available APIs

 * [Sample](https://github.com/YettiPowered/api-docs/blob/master/sections/sample.md)